-Limestone Country - The Burren
+Limestone Country: The Burren

+A thick blanket of fog covers the wintery landscape.
 The path, carved by countless feet into the shallow layer of dirt that covers the limestone, is barely visible.
-A thick blanket of fog cover the landscape and the path ahead.
-The damp air is swirling around me, at times lifting for the blink of an eye to allow a brief glance on wet limestone slabs.
-Suddenly the lake appears out of the white, its surface motionless, its extend hidden.
-I am gathering some idea on where I am and keep on walking, keeping the lakeshore to my left.
-It is winter solstice day and despite the fact that the day is already in double digits it still feels like early morning.
+The damp air is swirling around me, at times lifting for the blink of an eye to allow a brief glance on wet limestone slabs and the vague outline of shrubs.
+Suddenly the lake emerges out of the grey wall of mist, its surface motionless, its extend hidden.
+I am gathering some clues on where I am from the few visible landmarks and keep on walking, trying to follow the lakeshore or at least keep it in sight.
+It is winter solstice day and even though it is almost lunch time it still feels like early morning.
 The fog is the perfect cover for this mysterious landscape that extends around as well as below me.
-I am on my way to the summit of Mullagh More, the iconic, flat topped hill that sits in the heart of the Burren National Park.
-The stile in a dry stone wall shows me that I am on the right track; a small group of trees and shrubs, hazel and ash, just about visible to my left, are another landmark.
+I am on my way to the summit of Mullagh More, the iconic, flat-topped hill that sits in the heart of the Burren National Park, a limestone karst area that has mesmerized visitors and residents for millennia.

 Many steps later and three plateaus higher I am witness to the fog finally falling apart, holes appear in the soft sheet and a soft breeze rips further openings in the wall of droplets.
 Patches of blue appear in the sky above me and the mountainscape of the Burren is revealing itself all around me.
 Poulnalour and Slievenaglasha to my left, Slieve Roe and Knockanes ahead of me and the lowlands of County Clare and Galway to my right.
 Wafts of mist are still lingering but most of the limestone hills are now bathed in warm winter sunshine.
 The skeletons of the hazel scrubs glow in gentle brown and yellow tones, the wet limestone is glistening in the light and the only sound is the hushing of the wind.
 This is the Burren.